revoltchat/legal/Privacy Policy.md

 - **Servers and Groups**: If you create or join a group/server on Revolt, we collect and store the names of the group/server to provide the service.
 - **Self-hosted instances**: Since self-hosted instances aren't operated by us, we cannot enforce our own Privacy Policy, Acceptable Usage Policy or Terms of Service there.
 Please visit self-hosted instances at your own discretion.

+### Analytics

-Furthermore, we may collect analytical data through [Plausible](https://plausible.io/) and [Sentry](https://sentry.io/welcome/) for statistical and error reporting purposes, which is, but not limited to:
+Furthermore, we may collect analytical data for our website (revolt.chat) through [Plausible](https://plausible.io/) for statistical purposes, which is, but not limited to:

 - Your country
 - Device (model & name)
 - Browser and OS (you are using)
 - The website you visited [revolt.chat](http://revolt.chat) from
-- Error stack trace

 This data is **fully anonymous** (which means no cookies or personal data are stored), and is only used to improve our services.
+This data is only collected on our website and doesn't affect the client.

 In order to protect our service from potential attacks and spam, we utilise the hCaptcha anti-bot service, read the [footnote](#hcaptcha) for more information on what and when data is collected.
 We chose hCaptcha as it actively works to protect our users' data.